-According to a Lawsuit (PDF), submitted by the State of Texas along with ten other states, is intended to Google with Facebook have reached an agreement that gives the search engine company access to the Data of WhatsApp users.
-In the Lawsuit states that Google "repeatedly and brazenly violated antitrust and consumer protection laws."
+According to a Lawsuit (PDF), filed by the US state of Texas along with ten other states, alleges that Google entered into an agreement with Facebook that gave the search engine company access to WhatsApp users' data.
+The lawsuit states that Google "repeatedly and brazenly violated antitrust and consumer protection laws."

 In addition to the current lawsuit, which is supported by the states of Arkansas, Idaho, Indiana, Kentucky, Mississippi, Missouri, North and South Dakota and Utah, the state attorneys general of almost all US states have already filed a lawsuit in October 2020, in which Google is accused of abuse of market power.
 The main issue is the search preferences of the Android mobile operating system.